Andreas-aa/hit-bounce-detection/README.md

 | Hit    | 0.635     | 0.539  | 0.583    |

-> **Observation:**
+ ## **Observation:**
-> - **Random Forest** outperforms physics-based rules when considering temporal tolerance, achieving higher F1-scores for both hits and bounces.
+ - **Random Forest** outperforms physics-based rules when considering temporal tolerance, achieving higher F1-scores for both hits and bounces.
-> - **Physics-based detection** remains interpretable and useful for high-confidence events, but has lower frame-level precision.
+ - **Physics-based detection** remains interpretable and useful for high-confidence events, but has low scoring metrics, even more for frame-level detection.
-> - **Temporal suppression** of nearby events is key in both approaches to prevent over-counting and to provide realistic predictions for real-life ball trajectories.